Best Things to Do in Lake Como: 2–3 Day Itinerary + Hidden Gems

 After Bellagio, we ferried across to Varenna, one of the oldest settlements on Lake Como, founded by fishermen as far back as 769 AD.
 Today it is a charming village with pastel houses along the waterfront and narrow lanes that lead up the hillside.

-We had planned to visit Villa Cipressi, known for its terraced gardens that step down toward the lake and for the beautiful Gates of Heaven archway, one of the most photographed spots in Varenna.
+One of the main things to do in Varenna is visit Villa Cipressi, known for its terraced gardens that step down toward the lake and for the beautiful Gates of Heaven archway, one of the most photographed spots in Varenna.
 Unfortunately, the villa was closed for a wedding that afternoon.

-Instead, we explored Villa Monastero next door.
+Instead, we explored Villa Monastero, which is another of the main attractions in Varenna.
 Its botanical gardens run for almost two kilometers along the water, filled with flowers, cypress trees and views across the lake.
 It was an easy and peaceful place to wander, and a highlight of our visit.

 Varenna felt calmer than Bellagio but just as enjoyable.
 It was the perfect place to spend a relaxed afternoon before heading back across the lake.